martindbp/merkl/README.md

 ## Technical details

-Merkl is inspired by [DVC](http://dvc.org) and provides much of the same functionality, but differs in a few ways:
+MerkL is inspired by [DVC](http://dvc.org) and provides much of the same functionality, but differs in a few ways:

-1. Merkl pipelines and functions are defined in pure Python and can be run from the command line as well as from a script.
+1. MerkL pipelines and functions are defined in pure Python and can be run from the command line as well as from a script.
    Pipelines are thus suitable to be served from a web server without incurring the overhead of script start-up time or loading of dependencies for each invocation.
-2. Merkl defines a _Merkle DAG_ (Directed Asyclic Graph), also known as _block-chain_, consisting of the initial data, code and output hashes.
+2. MerkL defines a _MerkLe DAG_ (Directed Asyclic Graph), also known as _block-chain_, consisting of the initial data, code and output hashes.
 The output hash are are the combined hashes of the inputs, the code, and the output index.
    All intermediate and final output hashes can therefore be calculated without having to execute any function body code.
-Merkl can then easily check if these values exist in the cache without the need for external logs of pipeline results.
+MerkL can then easily check if these values exist in the cache without the need for external logs of pipeline results.
 3. Since pipelines are defined in code, one can create dynamic pipelines, e.g functions with variable number of inputs and outputs.
 This is possible since all normal control structures (if, for, while) are available when defining the pipeline in code.